-Senate Republicans face do-or-die moment as pivotal vote on impeachment witnesses imminent
+Key swing-vote GOP Sen. Alexander comes out against witnesses ahead of pivotal impeachment trial vote

 'GAME OVER': TRUMP DECLARES VICTORY AFTER BOLTON VIDEO EMERGES SHOWING HIM PRAISING UKRAINE CALL; OTHER VIDEOS SHOW SCHIFF DOUBTING BOLTON'S CREDIBILITY

+Separately, though, Collins has signaled reluctance about Democrats' case: On Wednesday, she was seen shaking her head on Wednesday as Democrats attempted to explain why they felt non-criminal conduct like "abuse of power" should be impeachable.

+Utah GOP Sen. Mitt Romney is also expected to vote in favor of additional witnesses.

-Republicans, who have a 53-47 majority in the chamber, have suggested to Fox News that they would amend any witness resolution that subpoenas Bolton to also require the appearance of several additional witnesses favorable to the Trump administration -- likely killing support in the Senate for the whole witness package altogether.
+Republicans have suggested to Fox News that they would amend any witness resolution that subpoenas Bolton to also require the appearance of several additional witnesses favorable to the Trump administration -- likely killing support in the Senate for the whole witness package altogether.

 Trump defense counsel Patrick Philbin said late Thursday that if Democrats want to "go down the road" of adding more witnesses, they would push aggressively to learn more about the Ukraine whistleblower's contact with Democrats in the House prior to filing his complaint.